-ELEMENT DESCRIPTION Real / Integer / Exactly one of these elements MUST be present to specify the type Boolean / String / of the Connector.
+Exactly one of these elements MUST be present to specify the type of the element.
 See below for details.
-Enumeration / Binary

 4.5.1.1.
 Real

 This type specifies that the connector in question represents an IEEE754 double precision floating point number.